Vonski/wsiml-19L/day15-16/README.md

 # WDI19 part 3

 I read about the *tiny-YOLO* model and generate a full dataset for training my variation of it.
+Finally, I started coding stuff for this workshop.

 ## References